-Lexington, KY Medical Malpractice Lawyer
+Lexington Medical Malpractice Lawyer

 Doctors, nurses, technicians, surgeons, dentists, pharmacists, and other medical professionals and their teams have a legal obligation to treat patients with a certain standard of care to help them to the best of their abilities and ensure mistakes do not happen.
 If you or a loved one has suffered because of an error made in any type of medical setting, you may be able to file a medical malpractice lawsuit against the professional or institution.

-In the state of Kentucky, you can do so with the help of a Lexington, KY medical malpractice lawyer.
+In the state of Kentucky, you can do so with the help of a Lexington medical malpractice lawyer.
 Filing a claim may allow your family to recover from a painful incident that shouldn’t have happened.
 Whether you were prescribed the wrong medication and suffered as a result, neglected in a hospital or emergency room, or suffered after a surgical mistake was performed on you, you should know that legal help is available.

 It’s a simple fact that most hospitals, doctor’s offices, and other medical clinics are woefully understaffed in the state of Kentucky and throughout the United States.
 Understaffing comes with consequences, unfortunately, and so do other poor hospital/hiring procedures and policies such as inadequate employee training and supervision.

 When hospital employees are overworked due to understaffing, it becomes easier for mistakes to happen.
 Understaffed medical facilities also tend to cut corners in other ways such as staff supervision, training, and one-on-one patient care.
-When a conversation between a patient and doctor only lasts 2-5 minutes, it becomes easier for a doctor to omit vital details or fail to ask questions regarding medication history, allergic reactions, etc. This makes it possible for information to slip through the cracks.
+When a conversation between a patient and doctor only lasts two to five minutes, it becomes easier for a doctor to omit vital details or fail to ask questions regarding medication history, allergic reactions, etc. This makes it possible for information to slip through the cracks.

 Negligence is a term we use to describe careless, reckless, or otherwise wrongful actions that do not follow the expected standards of care.
 In a medical setting, all medical professionals and team members are expected to pay proper attention to their patients and make sure they’re doing everything to help them make a recovery.
 To do otherwise is negligent—and unprofessional.